short-greg/sango/README.md

 ## Diving In

-Behavior trees provide a modular approach to programming.
+Behavior Trees provide a modular approach to programming.
 The design is procedural which makes them ideal for modeling complex logic.
 They are also hierarchical in nature so can factorize a program into high level and low level logic.
 These traits have lead them to find use in control problems such as Game AI and Robotics.

-Personally, I am working on this project to use them in machine learning.
+Behavior Trees typically consist of four types of nodes
+* Composition: A task which executes multiple sub tasks
+* Action: A task which may one for more than one iteration and changes the state of the system
+* Conditional: A task which returns Success or Failure based on the current state of the system or environment
+* Decorator: A task which alters the status returned by another task

 ## Diving Deeper